IV Immunuglobulin

 - The following reactions may occur at the site of the infusion (where the drip is put into your vein): redness, warmth, itching, swelling, mild or moderate pain, or bruising.

-- Other common side effects that may occur during your IVIg infusion: headache, migraine, chills, mild fever, tiredness, weakness, nausea, rash, increased heart rate, abdominal pain, dizziness or increased blood pressure.
+- Other common side effects that may occur during your IVIg infusion: headache, migraine, chills, mild fever, tiredness, weakness, nausea, rash, increased heart rate, abdominal pain, joint pain, dizziness or increased blood pressure (hypertension).

 Less common or rare possible side effects